United States 14 min

 • A global legal team that ensures you remain compliant with local labor laws.

-• Administrative process solutions from taxes to payroll.
+• Administrative process solutions from taxes to payroll processing.
 This would also include providing the necessary visas and work permits where applicable.

 • A platform that allows you to remain in control and in constant communication with your employees abroad.